St. Lawrence Saints: History

 The St. Lawrence University Saints are a member of the Liberty League Athletic Conference, has ECACHL Division I Hockey Teams and fields 32 varsity teams (15 for men, 17 for women) and includes over 40% of the student body.
 The Skating Saints Men's team has twice played for Division I national championships (1961, 1988).
-The Men's soccer program went undefeated at 22-0 to capture the 1999 Division III soccer championship, and women's basketball narrowly was defeated in the 2002 NCAA Women's Division III Basketball Championship.
+The Men's soccer program went undefeated at 22–0 to capture the 1999 Division III soccer championship, and women's basketball narrowly was defeated in the 2002 NCAA Women's Division III Basketball Championship.

 The Men's Squash team has had consistent success nationally.
-In December of 2014, the men's squash team rose to the rank of the #1 in the College Squash Association national rankings after beating then #1 Harvard University on December 6, 2014.
+In December 2014, the men's squash team rose to the rank of the #1 in the College Squash Association national rankings after beating then #1 Harvard University on December 6, 2014.
 That same season, the Men's Squash team advanced to the College Squash Association's Potter Cup Men's national championship match, which was the first and only time the St. Lawrence Men's Squash team has reached the national championship.
-They were defeated in the final by Trinity College (CT), securing a #2 final national ranking for the 2014-15 season, the highest in school history.
+They were defeated in the final by Trinity College (CT), securing a #2 final national ranking for the 2014–15 season, the highest in school history.

 The Men's Swim team won the 1976 D-3 National Championship.
 The St. Lawrence Equestrian Team was National Champion in 1973, 1976, 1977 and National Champion runner-up in 2001 and 2008.
 In addition the SLU Equestrian Team was Regional Champion in 2001, 2003, 2005, 2006, 2008, 2009 and 2011.
 The St. Lawrence University Wrestling Team won the Division III NCAA Championship in 1988.
 The wrestling team was discontinued in 1995.

 In 2009 Women's Cross Country team placed second at nationals and in 2010 the Women's Track and Field team placed third at Indoor nationals, bringing home two individual national titles as well.
-The University sponsors teams for Men's Football and Baseball, Women's Field Hockey, Volleyball and Softball, and Men's and Women's Basketball, Men and Women's Lacrosse, Cross Country, Golf, Crew, Ice Hockey, Riding, Alpine and Nordic Skiing, Soccer, Squash, Swimming, Tennis and Track and Field.
-The University has a strong active rivalry (especially in Hockey) with nearby Clarkson University only 10 mi away in Potsdam, NY.
+The university sponsors teams for Men's Football and Baseball, Women's Field Hockey, Volleyball and Softball, and Men's and Women's Basketball, Men and Women's Lacrosse, Cross Country, Golf, Crew, Ice Hockey, Riding, Alpine and Nordic Skiing, Soccer, Squash, Swimming, Tennis and Track and Field.
+The university has a strong active rivalry (especially in Hockey) with nearby Clarkson University only 10 mi away in Potsdam, NY.

 Other notable rivalries include Hobart and William Smith, also from the Liberty League.
 The Nordic and Alpine Ski teams are also one of tradition.
 They compete in EISA with Division-I and Division-III schools.

 Intramurals are also a popular option for students.
 With broomball being one of the more popular.
 It is similar to hockey and played in the rink, the players use "brooms" to score by putting a small round ball in the oppositions net.
-The University also has a rafting/canoeing shack located at the edge of campus.
+The university also has a rafting/canoeing shack located at the edge of campus.